arnesson/cordova-plugin-firebase/README.md

 The event will appear under `Event type = "Non-fatals"` in the Crashlytics console.
 The error message will appear in the `Logs` section of the non-fatal error event.
+Note that logged errors will only be sent to the Crashlytics server on the next full app restart.
 Also logs the error message to the native device console.

 **Parameters**: